 Ask your doctor or pharmacist to answer any questions you may have.

 Do not be alarmed by the following lists of possible side effects.
 You may not experience any of them.

 Tell your doctor if you notice any of the following side effects and they worry you:

-- Feeling of fast or irregular heart beat (pounding, racing, skipping beats)
+- fast or irregular heart beat (pounding, racing, skipping beats)